nitinkc/advanced-git-experiments/src/main/resources/contentRelease3.md

 This is the change from Madhur
 I am checking merge conflicts

-Create a local Branch, local
+Create a local Branch
+No his is not local branch

 ```shell
 git branch release1